cyberbotics/webots-doc/guide/tutorial-5-compound-solid-and-physics-attributes-15-minutes.md

 of Webots.
 A complete description of these parameters can be found in the `Reference Manual`.
 Remark simply that the Physics, WorldInfo and ContactProperties nodes contains other fields.

+> **handson**: Search in the `Reference Manual` how to add a linear damping on all the objects, how to unset the auto-disable feature and how to use the inertia matrix.

 ### Conclusion